syarul/keet/README.md

 ## Streamlike flow

-To have event more robust handling of data we should load it through JSON.
-With the advent of Node.js stream in the browser using [readable-stream](https://www.npmjs.com/package/readable-stream) we can have infinite possibilties on how we can control our application structure and data flow
+To have even more robust data handling, we should load via JSON.
+With the advent of Node.js stream in the browser using [readable-stream](https://www.npmjs.com/package/readable-stream) we can manage and control our application structure and data flow concisely

 ```javascript
 const str = require('string-to-stream')